-a.
+- a.
 A respondent will not be permitted to read statements submitted to the dean's office until his/her own statement has been submitted.
-The student will be provided with information related to the alleged violation to have sufficient notice and understanding of the charge(s) to be able to respond.

-b.
-A student bringing a complaint of sexual misconduct or assault may participate in a hearing without physically appearing before the board through the use of speakerphone or via similar means.
-Alternatively, the complainant may be present in the same room, but shielded by a screen from the respondent.
+The student will be provided with information related to the alleged violation to have sufficient notice and understanding of the charge(s) to be able to respond. - b.
+A student bringing a complaint of sexual misconduct or assault may participate in a hearing without physically appearing before the board using speakerphone or via similar means.
+Alternatively, the complainant may be present in the same room, but shielded by a screen from the respondent. - c.

-c.
 The respondent and the complainant will not be permitted to directly question one another in the hearing; however, each is permitted to submit questions they would like the panel to consider asking during the hearing.
 Questions must be submitted to the Office of the Dean of Students by the end of the business day prior to the hearing.
-Each student will be provided an opportunity to make an opening statement, present witnesses, answer questions from the Administrative Panel, and make a closing statement.

-d.
-Both students will be informed of the outcome of the hearing and those sanctions which are relevant to the complainant, as determined by the dean of student's office.

-e.
-Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the vice president for student affairs based on the following grounds:
+Each student will be provided an opportunity to make an opening statement, present witnesses, answer questions from the Administrative Panel, and make a closing statement. - d.
+Both students will be informed of the outcome of the hearing and those sanctions which are relevant to the complainant, as determined by the dean of student's office. - e.
+Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the vice president for student affairs based on the following grounds: - Υ Violation of fair process - Y New evidence that was not reasonably available at the time of the hearing

-- Violation of fair process - New evidence that was not reasonably available at the time of the hearing - Procedural error (if the error adversely affected the outcome of the hearing)
+Y Procedural error (if the error adversely affected the outcome of the hearing)